-None of the Corporation's executive officers, including Ryan Lim (Chief Financial Officer), Eli Dadouch (Chief Executive Officer and President), Jonathan Mair (Chief Operating Officer and Executive Vice President), and Sandy Poklar (Executive Vice President and Managing Director, Finance), received compensation from, or were employed by, the Corporation during the fiscal year ended December 31, 2021.
+None of the Corporation's executive officers, including Ryan Lim (Chief Financial Officer), Eli Dadouch (Chief Executive Officer and President), Jonathan Mair (Chief Operating Officer and Executive Vice President), and Sandy Poklar (Executive Vice President and Managing Director, Finance), received compensation from, or were employed by, the Corporation during the fiscal year ended December 31, 2024.
 Pursuant to the JV Agreement, the Corporation Manager is entitled to receive a portion of interest income payable by borrowers of the Corporation's investments equal to the greater of \$150,000 and 0.75% of our first \$1 billion of invested mortgages, in aggregate, in each calendar year, paid monthly.
-Under the JV Agreement, the share of interest income to which the Corporation Manager is entitled in respect of investments greater than \$1 billion shall be determined at a future date and based on a proposal by the Corporation Manager to the Shareholders for their approval by 2/3 of the votes cast by Shareholders at a meeting.
+Under the JV Agreement, the share of interest income to which the Corporation Manager is entitled in respect of investments greater than \$1 billion shall be determined at a future date and based on a proposal by the Corporation Manager to the Shareholders for their approval by two-thirds of the votes cast by Shareholders at a meeting.
 The Corporation Manager is not entitled to any share of interest income on cash balances or mortgage loans held in respect of which interest payments are in arrears for 30 days or more, but excluding mortgage loans in respect of which any default thereunder was subsequently remedied in accordance with the terms of such loans.
-For the years ended December 31, 2021, 2020 and 2019, the Corporation Manager received a share of interest income under the JV Agreement (or the predecessor thereto) equal to \$4,151,045, \$3,774,550 and \$3,685,593, respectively.
-Eli Dadouch and, up to June 2019, Jonathan Mair and Michael Warner, each of whom is a director and/or officer of the Corporation, are (or were) also directors, officers and/or are related to entities that directly or indirectly own (or, up to June 2019, owned) an interest in the Corporation Manager, and a portion of the interest income is (or has been) received by entities related to these individuals in connection with such entities' ownership interest (and not in their capacity as directors, officers and/or employees of the Corporation Manager).
-In the last three fiscal years, entities related to Eli Dadouch, and, up to June 2019, Jonathan Mair and Michael Warner received the following amounts in respect of such entities' ownership interest in the Corporation Manager (and also, in the case of payments received by entities related to Eli Dadouch, in respect of the reimbursement of such entities for costs they incurred on behalf of the Corporation Manager): in 2021, they received \$3,352,744, \$0 and \$0, respectively; in 2020, they received \$2,948,314, \$0 and \$0, respectively; and in 2019, they received \$1,735,673, \$300,000 and \$0, respectively.
-As none of Eli Dadouch, Jonathan Mair or Michael Warner owns a direct interest in the Corporation Manager, these individuals may receive only a part of, or none of, the amounts received by the entities related to them.
+For the years ended December 31, 2024, 2023 and 2022, the Corporation Manager received a share of interest income under the JV Agreement (or the predecessor thereto) equal to \$4,613,485, \$4,848,896 and \$4,690,384, respectively.
+Eli Dadouch, who is a director and officer of the Corporation, is also a director, officer and/or related to an entity that directly or indirectly owns an interest in the Corporation Manager, and a portion of the interest income is received by the entity related to Mr. Dadouch in connection with such entity's ownership interest (and not in his capacity as a director, officer and/or employee of the Corporation Manager).
+In the last three fiscal years, an entity related to Eli Dadouch received the following amounts in respect of such entity's ownership interest in the Corporation Manager or in respect of the reimbursement of such entity for costs incurred on behalf of the Corporation Manager): in 2024, it received \$3,664,676; in 2023, it received \$3,740,269; and in 2022, it received \$3,815,047.
+As Eli Dadouch, does not own a direct interest in the Corporation Manager, he may receive only a part of, or none of, the amounts received by the entity related to him.
 Also, due to the fact that the Corporation has a different fiscal year end than the Corporation Manager, certain of the interest income earned by the Corporation Manager is not distributed by the Corporation Manager during its fiscal year.